 What are Website Usability Surveys?

 Website usability surveys are used to assess and measure the ease of use, effectiveness, and overall user experience of a website.
-Website usability encompasses various aspects, including design, mobile-friendliness, page loading speed, content quality, navigation, payment methods, and more.
+Website usability encompasses various aspects, including design, mobile-friendliness, page loading speed, content experience, navigation, payment methods, and more.

 These online surveys are designed to gather honest feedback, directly from website visitors or users to understand their preferences, suggestions, and pain points when interacting with the site.